-[Meets the Core Curriculum Writing Practice Requirement] This course introduces the basic principles needed to develop an understanding of human health, fitness, and wellbeing and the role of physical activity in these areas.
-This course focuses on the essential principles for maintaining health and wellbeing across the lifespan, which include the role that nutrition, exercise, psychological and emotional health, and development of a healthy lifestyle play in promoting health and wellbeing throughout ones life.
-This course requires light to moderate physical activity.
+[Meets the Core Curriculum Writing Practice Requirement] This course introduces the discipline of Exercise Science and the study of physical activity from the perspectives of experience, research, and professional practice.
+Students will learn about the professional areas within the field of Exercise Science.
+In addition, this course introduces the basic principles needed to develop an understanding of human health, fitness, and wellbeing and the role of physical activity in these areas.
+This course will introduce principles for maintaining health and wellbeing across the lifespan, which include the role that nutrition, exercise, psychological and emotional health, and development of a healthy lifestyle play in promoting health and wellbeing throughout one's life.